25 Amazing Facts About Science for School Assembly.

 Renewable Energy Sources!

-Renewable energy comes from natural sources that are self-regenerating.
-Renewable energy sources like solar and wind power are essential for a sustainable future.
-In fact, the U.S. Energy Information.
-Administration states that renewable energy's share of electricity generation is expected to grow substantially in the coming decade.
+In fact, the U.S. Energy Information Administration states that renewable energy's share of electricity generation is expected to increase significantly over the next decade.

 Conservation Efforts!